 - 'Mucedorus' in The Elizabethan Top Ten, eds.
 Andy Kesson and Emma Smith (Farnham: Ashgate, 2013), pp. 223-34.

 - 'Magic as Embedded Authorship in The Merry Devil of Edmonton' in Magical Transformations on the Early Modern English Stage (Farnham: Ashgate, forthcoming).

 - Collaborative Plays by Shakespeare and Others, eds.
 Jonathan Bate and Eric Rasmussen with Jan Sewell and Will Sharpe (Basingstoke: Palgrave, 2014).
 As Associate Editor for this edition, I prepared editorial apparatus and interviews with practitioners involved in productions of the plays.

-My other current research interests include book history, contemporary performance of early modern plays, Shakespeare on film, and Digital Shakespeare.
-I am collaborating with Professor Roberta Pearson (Nottingham) and Dr. Kate Rumbold (Birmingham) on a series of workshops entitled Shakespeare in the New Media Age with a view to larger interdisciplinary collaborations.
+In 2013 I collaborated with Professor Roberta Pearson (Nottingham) and Dr. Kate Rumbold (Birmingham) on a series of workshops entitled Shakespeare in the New Media Age with a view to larger interdisciplinary collaborations.

 - Shakespeare and the Digital World (Cambridge: Cambridge UP, 2014), an essay collection co-edited with Dr. Christie Carson (Royal Holloway), reflecting on the effects of the digital revolution on Shakespeare Studies.

-In 2014, in collaboration with Dr Emma Depledge (University of Geneva), I convened a seminar for the Shakespeare Association of America annual conference in St. Louis on 'Shakespeare and the Book Trade, 1642-1737'.
-We anticipate this will result in a new edited collection on the subject.
+In 2014, in collaboration with Dr Emma Depledge (University of Geneva), I convened a seminar for the Shakespeare Association of America annual conference in St. Louis on 'Shakespeare and the Book Trade, 1640-1735'.
+We are currently compiling a collection of essays on the subject.